Plant Physiology Webinar: How Respiratory Energy Can Drive *Everything*

 Respiration is central to plant metabolism and consumes roughly half the carbon fixed by photosynthesis.
 As the climate warms, rates of respiration will increase, which has implications for plant performance and global carbon cycles.
 However, despite the importance of the topic, plant respiration is a relatively understudied area.
 The April 2023 Focus Issue of Plant Physiology highlights research on plant respiration, spanning work ranging from physiological ecology through mitochondrial biochemistry to metabolic modeling and synthetic biology.

-We have organized a webinar to explore plant respiration from the standpoint of energy budgeting and the application of “Fermi calculations” as a way to get rough but robust estimates of the potential success and scalability of respiration-related plant engineering projects.
-In addition, panelists will discuss the importance of communication between disciplines and the need to build connections to tackle grand challenges.
+We organized a webinar to explore plant respiration from the standpoint of energy budgeting and the application of “Fermi calculations” as a way to get rough but robust estimates of the potential success and scalability of respiration-related plant engineering projects.

-This webinar features speakers Ulschan Bathe, Kristen Van Gelder, and Bryan Leong, who will be sharing their findings from their Update in the Focus Issue.
-They will be joined by Keira Havens (Pivot Bio), Wolfgang Busch (Salk Institute), and Charlie Messina (University of Florida, formerly with Pioneer Hi-Bred International), who will share their expertise in synthetic biology and agronomy.
-The webinar will be hosted by Plant Physiology Features Editor Mary Williams and moderated by Steven Burgess.
+This webinar features speakers Ulschan Bathe, Kristen Van Gelder, and Bryan Leong, who shared their findings from their Update in the Focus Issue.
+They were joined by Keira Havens (Pivot Bio), Wolfgang Busch (Salk Institute), and Charlie Messina (University of Florida, formerly with Pioneer Hi-Bred International), who shared their expertise in synthetic biology and agronomy.
+The webinar was hosted by Plant Physiology Features Editor Mary Williams and moderated by Steven Burgess.

 Ulschan Bathe is a postdoc in the Andrew Hanson lab at the University of Florida.
 She started her academic career working on plant diterpene metabolism and its reconstruction in yeast.
 She was granted a Walter Benjamin fellowship by the German Research Association to explore the power of continuous directed evolution in the Hanson group.
 Using continuous directed evolution, she prolongs the working life of short-lived plant enzymes with the goal of lowering protein turnover rates in planta, thereby cutting respiration rates; energy saved thereby can be channeled into production of new biomass.